 What's A Zoot?

-Zoot Velasco teaches nonprofit management certificated courses of his own design at California Polytechnic Institute, Pomona and California State University, Long Beach with his own book as his text book, The First 100 Days, Leading Small Nonprofits Out of The Wilderness.
+Zoot Velasco is the Interim Director of the Gianneschi Center for Nonprofit Research at California State University Fullerton’s Mihaylo School of Business & Economics where he also teaches Business and Marketing and produces the Gianneschi G3X training conference.
+He teaches Nonprofit Management certificated courses of his own design at California Polytechnic Institute, Pomona and California State University, Long Beach with his own book as his text book, The First 100 Days, Leading Small Nonprofits Out of The Wilderness.
+He also teaches a Certificated course in COrporate & Governmental Leadership at Cal Poly.
 He provides leadership training camps and workshops, creates award-winning STEAM (Science Technology Engineering Arts & Math) curricula for schools, and Arts in Corrections programs for the California Arts Council and California Department of Corrections and Rehabilitation.
 He works as a consultant, coach, trainer, emcee, auctioneer, and fund developer for struggling organizations.
 His podcast 501(c)(3)(b)(s): Deprogramming for Organizational Growth, currently in its second season, has been listed as a top podcast for the nonprofit sector by Player FM.

 Zoot holds a BA in dance from St. Mary’s College of California, an MBA in nonprofit management from Hope International University, and professional designations in arts education, fundraising, leadership, management, and conflict resolution.